3D Printer Anatomy & How it Works

 A thermisitor is the most common temperature sensor.
 It measures the temperature in the printer’s hot end.
 A thermocoupler works similarly, but can handle higher temperatures.
 These are usually ceramic or a polymer.
 A resistance temperature detector (RTD) also measures temperature in the hot end, but is metal.

-This is the hold for the melted filament to be extruded.
+This is the hold for the melted 3D printer filament to be extruded.
 Nozzles come in different sizes and materials to accommodate the different filaments available